 - Nine out of ten people prefer to die at home, we ease the transition

-- To "close" the gap in hospice careWhat Does an End-of-Life Doula Do?
+- As an adjunct to hospice nurses to "close" the gap in hospice careWhat Does an End-of-Life Doula Do?

 - Support the dying person and caregiver emotionally, physically, energetically, and spiritually